-In addition to teaching, Dan works as a freelance artist, illustrator, designer and consultant.
-He offers a variety of services: illustration, graphic design, commissioned art, photography, Web design, animation, interactive design and video editing.
-Dan is skilled in the use of traditional media—watercolor, acrylic, oil, gouache, color pencil, and ink—as well as digital applications including Photoshop, Illustrator, Flash, After Effects, Premiere, and Dreamweaver.
-Clients have included Concordia Publishing (Happy Times magazine), Augsburg Fortress (Parish Teacher magazine), the University of Minnesota College of Bio-Chemistry, Urban Ventures, Supernatural Graphics, Polaris, Greenfire Digital, People Responding In Social Ministry, Minnesota Youth Soccer Association, Park Avenue United Methodist Church, the Banyan Community, and many other small businesses and individuals.
+Dan works as a freelance artist, illustrator, designer and consultant.
+He offers a variety of services: illustration, graphic design, commissioned art, photography, Web design, animation, interactive design and videography/editing.
+Dan is skilled in the use of traditional media—watercolor, acrylic, oil, gouache, color pencil, and ink—as well as digital applications including Photoshop, Illustrator, After Effects, Premiere, and Dreamweaver.
+Clients have included Hilltopper Electric Bikes, Concordia Publishing (Happy Times magazine), Augsburg Fortress (Parish Teacher magazine), Cabin Life and Cabin Living Magazines, the University of Minnesota College of Bio-Chemistry, Urban Ventures, Supernatural Graphics, Polaris, People Responding In Social Ministry, Minnesota Youth Soccer Association, the Banyan Community, and many other small businesses and individuals.

-Dan has many diverse interests—he loves baseball (his favorite team is the Yankees) and is also a big boat nerd (specifically Great Lakes freighters).
-Dan likes to cook and to garden.
-He enjoys reading books on science, philosophy and theology (his favorite author is C. S. Lewis).
 Originally from the east coast (Boston and New York), Dan has lived in Minnesota since 1989.
-These days he, his wife Julie, and their two daughters Rachel & Eliana, all live in a little house in Minneapolis along with their dog Odin and cat Cuddleglum.
+These days he, his wife Julie, and their two daughters Rachel & Eliana, all live in a little house in Minneapolis along with their dog Odin, cats Cuddleglum and Pippin, and rabbit Acorn.